Nynros/InternetSecurity/README.txt

 Long passwords are not good passwords, complexity is key.
-Try "Password0123456789" in the above field and check the "Entropy" value Use a password manager like ProtonPass (https://proton.me/pass) or KeepassXC (https://keepassxc.org/) Use the password manager as a password generator (20 digits with special characters like #!)
-Use different passwords for every account
+Try "Password0123456789" in the above field and check the "Entropy" value Use a password manager like ProtonPass (https://proton.me/pass) or KeepassXC (https://keepassxc.org/) Use the password manager as a password generator (20 digits with 2 special characters) Use different passwords for every account
 Use a password generator like ProtonPasswordGenerator https://proton.me/pass/password-generator Use two-factor authentication (2FA) if avaliable (https://authy.com/)